kindista/kindista/src/to-do.md

-[ ] statement of gratitude by email
-    [ ] test with friends and contacts
-[ ] highlight community tab
-[ ] don't display message on group invite if there's no message [ ] group invite notification for new accounts
+[ ] group invite notification for new accounts
 [ ] fix group notifications for new group admins
 [ ] make sure blog/kindista/etc mailings don't go out to (db id :active nil) users